genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 #### JWT Revalidation

-The Auth services provides an Event Handler to clients to allow for periodic updating and revalidation of a JWT tokens.
+The Auth services provides an Event Handler to clients, which allows for periodic updating and revalidation of a JWT token.

-The Event Handlers is named ```EVENT_VALIDATE_JWT``` and takes these parameters:-
+The Event Handler is named ```EVENT_VALIDATE_JWT``` and takes these parameters:-

 ```kotlin
 data class DomainJWT(